Code-Institute-Submissions/mtopircean-project2/README.md

 The website was created to satisfy one important requirement/objective, which is to support a decision making process.
 However, The Selector was developed in order to provide a wider area of flexibility for the user, from defining the characteristics they value, assigning them priorities, selecting between 2 and 3 options, to offering them a wider range of possibility when scoring their options of interest.

-Although a simple tool, my hope is for it to target a wide audience with it`s usability and variaty of areas of application.
+Although a simple tool, my hope is for it to target a wide audience with it`s usability and variety of areas of application.

 ##  User Experience